 Rick is a retired attorney, formerly with the US Dept. of Energy for 36 years.
 He joined TAAS in 2011, and has served as the telescope loan program coordinator and as a member of the TAAS Board of Directors since 2018.
 He is also the content editor of The Sidereal Times.

 Bob is a retired astronomer who built a 6” Newtonian telescope in HS and which he never uses.
 He worked at ESO/Chile, UVa, & NRAO, and directed the Astronomical Society of the Pacific.
 He and his wife, Carolyn, love to travel and have seen 6 total solar eclipses.

 TAAS Technology Director & Webmaster

 Joey is an Astrophotographer who enjoys photographing distant galaxies and nebulae.
 Joey joined TAAS in 2021 and serves as the webmaster for the club.
-He is currently employed as a Network and Systems Administrator III with Sandia Laboratory Federal Credit Union.
-Joey is also the creator of ChessNoteR, Open Astro and CEO of Black Mirror Studio, LLC.
+He is currently employed as a System Engineer Lead with Sandia Laboratory Federal Credit Union.
+Joey is also the creator of ChessNoteR, Open Astro, and CEO of Black Mirror Studio, LLC.